jerturowetz/notes/whishlist.md

 - In ear system (Hearback)
 - Various DIs (bass, keys, guitar), maybe Key Large for Travis mains
 - Audio Technica ATH-M50x headphones (used ATH-M50 are fine too)
+- 10RU slant rack with 6RU (or more) lower flight case (rolling?)
+- 8 or 10RU shock mount road case with casters

 ## Crashes